tidymodels/tidymodels.org/learn/develop/broom/index.html.md

 toc: true
 toc-depth: 2
 include-after-body: ../../../resources.html
+r-packages:
+  - tidymodels
+  - tidyverse
+  - usethis
+  - DT
+  - htmlwidgets
+  - generics
 ---

 ## Introduction

-To use code in this article,  you will need to install the following packages: generics, tidymodels, tidyverse, and usethis.
+To use code in this article,  you will need to install the following packages: DT, generics, htmlwidgets, tidymodels, tidyverse, and usethis.

 The broom package provides tools to summarize key information about models in tidy `tibble()`s.
 The package provides three verbs, or "tidiers," to help make model objects easier to work with: